Submission is open 2025

 The Judging Panel

-The Juddging Methodology
+The Judging Methodology

 The methodology used by the judges will be objective and rigorous.
 Each submission will be evaluated based on the criteria established by the awarding organization or committee.
 The judges will be asked to provide detailed feedback on each submission, highlighting its strengths and weaknesses and making recommendations for improvement.
 The judges may also consider the broader context of the work, such as its potential impact on the Masonic community and the wider public.